Silver Criteria

 Jump into Handler's Arms

 From the floor, the dog will jump into the handler’s arms.
 Smaller or weaker dogs may jump from a sofa or similar.
+Handler can be sitting or standing.

 Jump Over Another Dog